latifizadehhabib/BaMANI.Package/README.md

 # BaMANI.Package

-BaMANI: Bayesian Multi-Algorithm Causal Network Inference Introduction BaMANI (Bayesian Multi-Algorithm Causal Network Inference) is an advanced software tool designed for Bayesian network inference.
-It leverages a variety of algorithms and incorporates user-defined constraints to improve the accuracy of inferring structure and causality within networks from observational data. `BaMANI.Package` is an R package that provides tools and functionalities for Bayesian Network Analysis, including a Shiny application for interactive data analysis.
+`BaMANI.Package` ('BaMANI': 'Bayesian Multi-Algorithm Causal Network Inference') is an R package that provides tools and functionalities designed for Bayesian network Analysis, including a Shiny application for interactive data analysis.
+It leverages a variety of algorithms and incorporates user-defined constraints to improve the accuracy of inferring structure and causality within networks from observational data.

 ## Installation